gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 input sequence.
 Mutation can create shapes the parser refuses to create, so recursive consumers retain a separate 1,024-level guard.
 The 2x gap prevents the walk limit from changing any parser-produced tree.

-Deep inputs also make [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) quadratic.
+Deep inputs make [`:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) quadratic.
 The memo described in [the benchmark section](#the-clock-is-too-noisy) bounds that cost.

 ### Buffer growth must fail before arithmetic wraps

-Every growable buffer, including the open-element stack, token storage, serializer output, and minifier output, doubles when full.
-An unchecked [`size_t` overflow](https://cwe.mitre.org/data/definitions/190.html) can allocate a small buffer and permit an out-of-bounds write, as in
-[libxml2 CVE-2022-29824](https://gitlab.gnome.org/GNOME/libxml2/-/commit/2554a2408e09f13652049e5ffb0d26196b02ebab).
-The
-shared `th_grow_cap` helper checks `cap > SIZE_MAX / 2` before doubling and `cap > SIZE_MAX / elem_size` before
+Growable buffers double when full.
+This rule covers the open-element stack and token storage, plus serializer and minifier output.
+An unchecked [`size_t` overflow](https://cwe.mitre.org/data/definitions/190.html) can allocate a small buffer and permit an out-of-bounds write, as in [libxml2 CVE-2022-29824](https://gitlab.gnome.org/GNOME/libxml2/-/commit/2554a2408e09f13652049e5ffb0d26196b02ebab).
+The shared `th_grow_cap` helper checks `cap > SIZE_MAX / 2` before doubling and `cap > SIZE_MAX / elem_size` before multiplication.
-multiplication.
 It reports failure before overflow.
 Division keeps the code portable to toolchains without `__builtin_mul_overflow`.

 The order of checks matters.
-Testing after multiplication would inspect a value that had already wrapped.
+Testing after multiplication would inspect a wrapped value.
 Comparing the capacity with `SIZE_MAX / 2` proves doubling is representable; comparing it with `SIZE_MAX / elem_size` proves the byte count is representable.
-Centralizing both proofs in `th_grow_cap` gives every dynamic core buffer the same failure path.
+Centralizing both proofs in `th_grow_cap` gives the dynamic core buffers the same failure path.

-Every public entry point for untrusted bytes also runs under [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) with [AddressSanitizer and UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html).
+Public entry points for untrusted bytes run under [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) with [AddressSanitizer and UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html).
 The [IDNA](https://www.unicode.org/reports/tr46/) `ToASCII` engine and JavaScript minifier have standalone C harnesses.
-Instrumented public-API harnesses cover parsing, serialization, sanitization, URLs, and HTML and CSS minification.
-Pull requests replay a seed corpus; a weekly mutation job searches for new failures under a wall-clock budget.
+Instrumented public-API harnesses cover parsing and serialization.
+Further harnesses exercise sanitization and URLs, plus HTML and CSS minification.
+Pull requests replay a seed corpus; a mutation job searches for new failures under a wall-clock budget once per week.

 The two schedules serve different purposes.
-Seed replay makes each pull request reproduce every known crash input.
+Seed replay makes each pull request reproduce all known crash inputs.
-Mutation needs time to explore unseen combinations and therefore runs for a fixed weekly budget.
+Mutation needs time to explore unseen combinations and receives a fixed time budget once per week.
 Standalone C harnesses reach IDNA and JavaScript logic without interpreter startup.
 The other harnesses use the public Python API so their instrumented runs include argument conversion and integration with the extension.

 The IDNA harness targets known failure classes.
 Its [RFC 3492](https://www.rfc-editor.org/rfc/rfc3492) accumulator covers the integer overflow behind [Libidn2 CVE-2017-14062](https://gitlab.com/libidn/libidn2/-/issues/54).
 Its output